I love giving feedback on first chapters of novels, especially in the young adult genre, and especially to young writers.

 7. Read up on story structure and find a plotting device or model that jogs your brain.
 The Story Grid, the Hero’s Journey, Save the Cat, what have you.
 Sure, maybe you already know what you’re doing as a writer and you feel it’s beneath you, but these are some of the better books out there, and going back to the fundamentals will always resonate.

 8. Also to be tried at this point are journaling and freewriting on your characters or world.
 One of my tricks is to open a fresh doc and write at the top of the page: “What am I really trying to say in this section?”
 It seems super-easy, almost too easy.
 It’s for low-level WBS, and it has helped me many times.
 Journaling/ freewriting on your intended themes and goals is a great low-stakes way to get momentum again.
-So easy that we experienced writers might overlook the simplicity of the idea.
+It’s so easy that we experienced writers might overlook the simplicity of the idea.

 9. Go back to where you last felt it was working and start from there again.